 To offer a complete solution for AI marketing and sales, Google needs products that address the middle and bottom of the funnel.

-In other words, it either needs HubSpot or the equivalent of HubSpot.
+In other words, it either needed HubSpot or the equivalent of HubSpot.

 Given HubSpot’s unique position as an “all-in-one” CRM that includes tools for building websites, creating the equivalent of HubSpot would involve acquiring a last-generation “all-in-one” app like InfusionSoft or buying lots of different companies and welding their products around a shared customer database.